OceanDataTools/openrvdas/docs/intro_to_loggers.md

 Because of this, we recommend that you specify a different location for your simulated ports, such as /tmp/ttyr15, etc.

-To simplify the creation/testing, simulate_serial.py can also take a JSON-format[^6] configuration file such as the one in [test/serial\_sim.json](../test/serial_sim.json), specifying a complete set of virtual serial port-log file pairings:
+To simplify the creation/testing, simulate_serial.py can also take a YAML or JSON-format[^6] configuration file such as the one in [test/serial\_sim.yaml](../test/serial_sim.yaml), specifying a complete set of virtual serial port-log file pairings:

 ```
-logger/utils/simulate_serial.py --config test/serial_sim.json --loop
+logger/utils/simulate_serial.py --config test/serial_sim.yaml --loop
 ```
 Simulating a system that takes its input from serial ports is more involved.
 Please see [Simulating Serial Input](simulating_serial_input.md) for information on how to set up and feed virtual serial ports.